Beethovenfest

-The Beethovenfest ('Beethoven Festival') is a festival of classical music in Bonn, Germany, dedicated mostly to the music of Ludwig van Beethoven who was born there.
+The Beethovenfest ('Beethoven Festival') is an annual festival of classical music in Bonn, Germany, focused on the music of Ludwig van Beethoven.
 It dates back to 1845, when the composer's 75th anniversary of birth was celebrated with unveiling his monument and performing major works.

-First held irregularly, it is now an annual event, presenting around 70 concerts of international orchestras, ensembles and soloists in more than 20 venues in the town and the region.
+It is held in Beethoven's hometown, and hosts concerts of international orchestras, ensembles and soloists around Bonn.

 History

-The Beethovenfest was first held in 1845, when a festival of three days celebrated the 75th anniversary of the composer's birth.
+The Beethovenfest was first held in 1845, when a festival of three days celebrated the 75th anniversary of the composer's birth in Bonn.
 The Beethoven monument was unveiled on 12 August 1845, as part of the festivities, which were attended by the Prussian king Friedrich Wilhelm IV, the British Queen Victoria, Alexander von Humboldt, and Hector Berlioz.
-Among the conductors then were Franz Liszt and Louis Spohr, who conducted the Missa solemnis and the Ninth Symphony.
-In 1894, all nine symphonies were performed for the first time.
+Among the conductors were Franz Liszt and Louis Spohr, who conducted the Missa solemnis and the Ninth Symphony.
+In 1894, all nine symphonies were performed at the festival for the first time.

-From 1931, the festival was held annually, soon taken over by the Nazis.
-After World War II, the town took responsibility for the festival.
-From 1947, it was held biennially, with chamber music performed the other years.
-The present Beethovenhalle, which followed two wooden structures of the same name, was opened in 1959 and made the festival one of the important international festivals.
-From 1974, the festival was held every third year, and music by Beethoven was contrasted with contemporary music.
+Around 1931, the festival began to be held annually, but was taken over by the Nazis.
+After World War II, the town took up the responsibility for the festival.

+From 1947, it was held biennially, with chamber music performed during off years.
+The present Beethovenhalle, in which most concerts take place, opened in 1959.
+The structure is the third structure built after two wooden structures of the same name.

-From 1998, the town organized the festival, now annually, in collaboration with the broadcaster Deutsche Welle.
+From 1974, the festival was held every three years, in which music by Beethoven was paired with contemporary compositions.
+Starting from 1998, Beethovenfest became annual and collaborated with the broadcaster Deutsche Welle.
 The festival cooperates with the Beethoven Orchester Bonn, the Bonn Opera and the Beethoven-Haus.

 In 2015, the festival was directed by Nike Wagner for the first time.
 She dropped several Beethoven symphonies from the program, including the Ninth, while placing more emphasis on chamber music.

-The theme of the 2016 festival was revolutions, presented in 59 performances at 23 venues in Bonn and the region.
-It was opened by a concert of the Czech Philharmonic with the violinist Hilary Hahn.
-Related to the French Revolution and the Russian Revolution, one focus is on music from France and Russia.
-Beethoven's opera Fidelio was complemented by another "Rettungsoper" (rescue opera), Cherubini's Les deux journées conducted by Christoph Spering.
+The theme of the 2016 festival was revolutions, presented in 59 performances at 23 venues in Bonn and surrounding areas.
+It was opened by the Czech Philharmonic with violinist Hilary Hahn.
+It highlighted the French and the Russian Revolutions and had more music from France and Russia programmed.
+Beethoven's opera Fidelio was complemented by another Rettungsoper (rescue opera), Cherubini's Les deux journées conducted by Christoph Spering.